1999 NBA playoffs: (2) Indiana Pacers vs. (8) New York Knicks

 In Game 3 Larry Johnson makes a game-winning 4-point play with 5.7 seconds left.

+Until 2025, Game 6 was the last time the Knicks won a playoff series at home.

 This was the fifth playoff meeting between these two teams, with each team winning two series apiece.

 Western Conference finals

 (1) San Antonio Spurs vs. (2) Portland Trail Blazers

 In Game 2, Sean Elliott hit a game-winning three-pointer with 9 seconds remaining.

 This was the third playoff meeting between these two teams, with each team winning one series apiece.

 NBA Finals: (W1) San Antonio Spurs vs. (E8) New York Knicks

 The teams did not meet in the regular season.

 This was the first playoff meeting between the Knicks and the Spurs.